-When it comes to designing a new structure and finally beginning the construction phase, the soil underfoot will play a crucial role.
+When it comes to designing a new structure and finally beginning the construction phase, the soil underneath will play a crucial role.
 As the soil will come in direct contact with the building, it acts as a sort of load-bearing system and transfers forces from the structure.
-It’s important to analyze the soil to consider stress distribution and shifting potential.
-Here in Texas, we frequently deal with shifting clay soil.
-With the constant wetting and drying from sudden downpours, the soil takes on a liquified property and can cause a structure to crumble in short order.
+It’s important to analyze the soil to consider stress distribution and swelling potential.
+Here in Texas, we frequently deal with swelling clay soil.
+With the constant wetting and drying from sudden downpours, the soil takes on a liquified property and can cause a structure to crack or crumble in short order.
 Professional soil stabilization is the answer.

 What is Soil Stabilization?